lfai/model_openness_tool/DEPLOY.md

 ### 2. Deploy workflow

 - **Trigger:**
-  - Automatically triggered by the success of the Tests workflow.
+  - Automatically triggered by the success of the Test workflow.
   - Can also be triggered manually using `workflow_dispatch`.

 - **Environments:**
   The deploy workflow operates in two environments:
   - **Stage**
   - **Production**

+  When ran automatically Deploy runs against the Stage environment.
+To deploy to production, run the Deploy workflow manually with the Production environment.

 - **GitHub Secrets:**
   The following secrets are required to deploy to either Stage or Production environments: